 When’s the best time to start beekeeping?

-Spring is a great time to set up a beehive, because with the arrival of the warmer weather comes more flowers – and more access to pollen and nectar.
+The optimum time to start beekeeping is anywhere between April and June because with the arrival of the warmer weather comes more flowers – and more access to pollen and nectar.
 Starting in spring will also give honey bees several months to reproduce, build up their numbers, and store honey before the Winter.

 During the Winter, honey bee activity will reduce dramatically, as they will spend most of their time hibernating.
 When the temperature drops, the female worker bees will cluster around the Queen to stay warm (kicking out the male drones to die in the process); and feed on nectar from the hive.